 Third, the CSI low-income program is narrower than the mainstream CSI program, aimed at a smaller subset of California's population.
 The population of low-income utility customers that qualify for LIEE and CARE may not qualify for low-income solar incentives under the stricter definitions in Section 2852.
 It will be easier for the Commission to ensure consistency and equity in program delivery statewide if one administrator is chosen.
-The Program Manager will work with a network of service providers, namely solar installers, communitybased organizations, and loan providers, to provide service throughout the territories of the three large investor-owned utilities.
+The Program Manager will work with a network of service providers, namely solar installers, community-based organizations, and loan providers, to provide service throughout the territories of the three large investor-owned utilities.
 We conclude that it will be simpler for both the Program Manager and the Commission to manage a network of service providers statewide than for three utilities to duplicate this effort in each of their service territories.
-Moreover, it should be more efficient for the Commission to oversee a single Program Manager, rather than three separate managers.
-The program already has enormous complexity and variables, and there are a large number and variety of stakeholders needed to deliver a successful program.
 Therefore, it is logical to employ one Program Manager to perform outreach across the state.